Manshi3/retinal_vessel_sementic_segmentation/README.md

 <h4>All training and inference experiments were carried out on a machine with 10 GB RTX 3080 GPU, 10th generation i7 CPU, and 32 GB of RAM.
 else use GOOGLE COLABORATORY PLUS for the working of the model</h4>

+<h2>Training DeepLabV3 ResNet50 with 512×512 Resolution</h2>
+We will start with training the DeepLabV3 ResNet50 with 512×512 resolution.
+This is the base resolution for this dataset and we will not go below this.
+It’s very difficult to get good results for this dataset with lower resolution images.

+                  python train.py --epochs 100 --lr 0.0001 --batch 2 --imgsz 512

+<h2>Training DeepLabV3 ResNet50 with 768×768 Resolution</h2>
+Let’s move on to the next experiment.
+This time we will train the same DeepLabV3 ResNet50 model but with 768×768 resolution.

+Note: This training experiment requires quite a lot of VRAM, ~ 8 GB.

+To start the training experiment, we can execute the following command.

+                  python train.py --epochs 100 --lr 0.0001 --batch 2 --imgsz 768

+<h2>Training DeepLabV3 ResNet101 with 512×512 Resolution</h2>
+Now, we will use the DeepLabV3 ResNet101 for training on the Retinal Vessel Segmentation dataset.

+If you are also training your own models while following the article, please uncomment the function in model.py which loads the deeplabv3_resnet101 model and comment out the previous function.

+The training command is going to be the same as the first experiment as the only change we needed was in the model.py file.

+                  python train.py --epochs 100 --lr 0.0001 --batch 2 --imgsz 512

+<h2>Training DeepLabV3 ResNet101 with 640×640 Resolution</h2>
+We are down to the final training experiment.
+We will train the DeepLabV3 ResNet101 model with 640×640 resolution.

+But why 640×640 and not 768×768?
+It’s only because of memory constraints.
+I could only fit 640×640 resolution images into 10 GB RTX 3080.
+In case you are a GPU-savvy person, it consumed exactly 9.8 GB out of the 10 GB with 2 Chrome tabs open.
+On a side (and fun) note, I could not carry out the training when 10 Chrome tabs were open.
+There was not enough VRAM available in that case.

+This is the command to start the training.

+                  python train.py --epochs 100 --lr 0.0001 --batch 2 --imgsz 640

+<h2>Inference using the Best Model</h2>

+We will run the inference on the test images that come with the dataset.
+We will use the inference_image.py script for this.

+                  python inference_image.py --model ../outputs/best_model_iou.pth --input ../input/DRIVE_train_val_split/test_images/ --imgsz 768